Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

   This brand of motor has a standard wire length of one meter and requires the use of the red cable and JST terminal extension included in the kit.
 (X) B motor is recommended to be extended to 2 meters, and Y (A) motor is recommended to be extended to 1.5 meters.

 - Why does the hotend lower to 150℃ before raising to the printing temperature during pre-print preparation?
+  This is to prevent damage to the print bed in the event that the hot end heats up to high temperatures.

 - How can I get technical support or after-sales service?

 - Where can I download the system if mine is damaged?
   [System](https://drive.google.com/file/d/1oGNcbJPUD5zyJWyPYAsPpvsBOQSKj1cR/view?usp=sharing)